infincia/MiFidemo/README.markdown

 ## Mi-Fi demo API provider

-This is a simple but invaluable AppEngine tool for simulating the Mi-Fi CGI interface for querying status from the device, allowing 3rd party apps like Mi-Fi Monitor for Mac and Mi-Fi Monitor for iOS to test functionality without having a working device available (comes in handy when asking Apple to review an app without sending them hardware)
+This is a simple but invaluable AppEngine tool for simulating the Mi-Fi CGI interface for querying status from the device.

+I created this thing to test 3rd party apps like [Mi-Fi Monitor for Mac](http://infincia.com/apps/mi-fi-monitor-mac) and [Mi-Fi Monitor for iOS](http://infincia.com/apps/mi-fi-monitor-ios) to test functionality without having a working device available (comes in handy when asking Apple to review an app without sending them hardware)

 If you need this thing, you already know why.
 If you just want to see an example of faking an API using AppEngine, here you go, have fun :)